-Meductic is a small village located along the Saint John River approximately 33 kilometers southeast of Woodstock.
-Meductic Indian Village / Fort Meductic was designated a national historic site of Canada in 1924 because the fortified village of Meductic was the principal settlement of the Maliseet First Nation from before the 17th century until the middle of the 18th, and an important fur trading centre when the First Nation came under the influence of the Acadians.
+Meductic is a quaint village situated along the Saint John River, roughly 33 kilometers southeast of Woodstock.
+The Meductic Indian Village / Fort Meductic was declared a national historic site of Canada in 1924 because it was the primary settlement of the Maliseet First Nation from before the 17th century until the mid-18th century.
+Additionally, it was an essential fur trading hub when the Maliseet came under the influence of the Acadians.

-The fortified village of Meductic on a plateau on the bank of the Saint John River, west of the Eel River.
-Each spring, the lowlands around the plateau filled with water creating arable land for crops.
-Until the 17th century, the nomadic Maliseet would regularly visit the site in the spring to plant corn, returning later in the year to harvest their crops.
-In their battle for this valuable territory, the French settlers in the region allied themselves with the Iroquois, Maliseet and Penobscot, while the English allied themselves with the Mohawk.
-To defend themselves against the Mohawk and to protect their claim to this geographically significant settlement, the Maliseet established a fort on the plateau.
+The Maliseet First Nation founded the fortified village of Meductic on a plateau on the Saint John River’s bank, west of the Eel River.
+Each spring, the surrounding lowlands filled with water, creating fertile land for crops.
+Before the 17th century, the nomadic Maliseet would visit the site in the spring to plant corn and return later in the year for the harvest.
+The French settlers in the region allied with the Iroquois, Maliseet, and Penobscot in their fight for control of this valuable territory, while the English sided with the Mohawk.
+To defend against the Mohawk and secure their claim, the Maliseet built a fort on the plateau.

 Meductic is a National Historic Site of Canada.
 A Historic Sites and Monuments Board of Canada plaque and cairn marking the site is located nearby on Fort Meductic Road.